tobassum786/My-professional/README.md

 # Create a professional portfolio website.

-I'm Tobassum Munir, and I'm a professional front-end developer with more than 3+ years of experience in this niche.
-And my expertise are `HTML, CSS, and JavaScript or more latest CSS frameworks Bootstrap and TailwindCSS`, Client will access my portfolio website and get the best offers I have offered on this website.
-I will integrate links to my online marketplace profiles, and clients will connect with me from these marketplaces, send a direct message on WhatsApp, or email me.
-I created this portfolio for my online business because I need more presence in the market to engage more clients.
+My name is Tobassum Munir, and I work as a front-end developer professionally.
+I have been in this field for more than three years.
+And I'm skilled in *HTML, CSS, JavaScript, and the newest CSS frameworks, TailwindCSS and Bootstrap*.
+The client will be able to view my portfolio website and receive the greatest deals I have to offer.
+Clients will be able to email me, send direct messages on WhatsApp, or interact with me via links to my online marketplace accounts.
+For my online business, I made this portfolio because I need to be more visible in the market in order to attract more customers.

 ## Which languages are used on the website?